pulumi/docs/content/docs/guides/scim/azuread.md

 ![email required](/images/docs/guides/scim/azuread/email_required.png)

 We are now done with the Mappings configuration.
 Click the **Save** and close the child windows (blades) until you get back to the main **Provisioning** window where you can see the **Provisioning Status** drop-down.

+## Enable Group Provisioning

+To enable provisioning of Azure AD groups to Pulumi Service, click the **Edit Provisioning** button if you are not already editing the provisioning setup.
+Then click the **Provision Azure Active Directory Groups** setting under the **Mappings** expansion panel and switch the **Enabled** setting to **Yes**.

+### Update Group Attribute Mappings

+Scroll-down to the Attribute Mappings section while you are editing the group provisioning setup and remove the mapping between `objectId` and `externalId`.
+Click **Save** once you are done.

 ## Enable Provisioning